-Statistics show that over 70 percent of all working medical assistants are employed in physicaian’s private offices, and group practices.
-Another large group of medical assistants work for opthalmologists, podiatrists, and chiropractors, and other healthcare providers.
+Statistics show that over 70 percent of all working medical assistants are employed in physician’s private offices, and group practices.
+Another large group of medical assistants work for ophthalmologists, podiatrists, and chiropractors, and other healthcare providers.
 Healthcare is the fastest-growing U.S. service industry, according to the Bureau of Labor Statistics, so if you’re interested in getting your feet wet in the medical field, this may be a career path to consider.

 A medical assistant that is certified, and has worked for several years in all areas of the field may qualify for a position as medical assisting instructor at a vocational training institute.
 Other medical assistant professionals, including military medics may continue their own education to achieve an Associate’s Degree in medical assisting, or go on to become nurses.
 Yet, others may branch out into social and creative areas to apply their talents as medical illustrators, writers, advisors, translators, or interpreters.

 As with all medical related professions, a medical assistant also faces health related dangers in their profession.
 Due to increases in the number of contagious diseases as well as other illnesses that one is exposed to, medical assistants need to monitor their own health closely.
 Exposure to all contagious diseases is possible and in some areas highly probable.
 In addition, medical assistants may be required to do much lifting and bending while assisting a patient and or a physician.
 For this reason, it is vital that medical assistants maintain their physical fitness and health.